 - You will have to show how the child is related to you, using verification like a birth certificate, paternity statement, school records, marriage or divorce papers, insurance records, census records or court action that includes relationship information.

-You can apply for TANF child-only at your local SCDSS office or online.
+You can apply for Child-Only TANF online or at your local SCDSS office.
 SC Thrive can also help you apply for TANF.

 Parents are required to provide financial support, even when children are living with a kinship caregiver.
 You can ask SCDSS to help you get child support.
 If you or the child you are caring for receive TANF, SCDSS will automatically file a child support application.